FC Viktoria Plzeň in European football

 FC Viktoria Plzeň is a Czech association football club from Plzeň.
-The club has participated in five seasons of UEFA club competitions, including two seasons in the UEFA Champions League, three seasons in the UEFA Cup and UEFA Europa League and one season in the UEFA Cup Winners' Cup.
+The club has participated in sixteen seasons of UEFA club competitions, including two seasons in the UEFA Champions League, three seasons in the UEFA Cup and UEFA Europa League and one season in the UEFA Cup Winners' Cup.
 The club has played 42 UEFA matches, resulting in 24 wins, 6 draws and 12 defeats.
 The club's first appearance was in the 1971–72 European Cup Winners' Cup.
 The club's best performance is reaching the round of 16 of the Europa League, which they managed in the 2012–13 season; they later repeated the performance in the 2013–14 and 2017–18 seasons.

 The club plays its home matches at Stadion města Plzně, an all-seater stadium in Plzeň.
 During the 2011–12 season, the club played European matches at Eden Arena in Prague due to the reconstruction of Plzeň's stadium during the play-off round and group stage of the Champions League.